petersonmichaelj/esim-mailer/README.md

 2. Download the latest `esim-mailer-windows-x64.exe` file
 3. Double-click the downloaded file to run the application

+Note: When you first run the application, Windows SmartScreen may display a warning message saying "Windows protected your PC" because the app is not signed with a code signing certificate.
+This is normal for new or less common applications.
+To run the app:

+- Click on "More info"
+- Then click "Run anyway"
+- This warning appears because the application is new and not yet widely downloaded, not because it contains any malicious code

 ### macOS

 1. Go to the [Releases](https://github.com/petersonmichaelj/esim-mailer/releases) page